waldesem/Json-Form-Filler/README.md

 2. Unpack archive file.
 3. In Google Chrome, open the extensions page and activate development mode.
 4. Click on the button for uploading unpackaged extension.
-5. Choose the nested folder with unpackaged extension files.
+5. Choose the folder `json-form-filler` or `json-form-filler-legacy` with unpackaged extension files.

 ### Usage